benjamin-ackerman/R_products_tutorial/README.md

 Double check on the GitHub website to verify that the files have been pushed!

 #### Download data for the R package
-Next, while we have the terminal open and directed into the "halloween" directory, let's download the data that we'll be including in the R package by running the following command:
+Next, while we have the terminal open and directed into the "halloween" directory, let's download the data that we'll be including in the R package.
+In order to attach the data to the R package, we will need to save it as a .RData file.
+I've written an R script located in the `R_package` directory that does the following:

+1) Reads in the .csv file from FiveThirtyEight into R
+2) Saves the dataframe as an .RData object in the `data/` directory of the package.

+First, run the following code in the command line:

 ```
 mkdir data
-curl https://raw.githubusercontent.com/fivethirtyeight/data/master/candy-power-ranking/candy-data.csv > data/candy_data.csv
+curl https://raw.githubusercontent.com/benjamin-ackerman/R_products_tutorial/R_package/download_data.R > download_data.R
 ```

-Note that the code above does 3 things: 1) it creates a new directory within "halloween" called "data" using `mkdir`, 2) it uses `curl` to read the csv file from FiveThirtyEight's data repo, 3) it uses `>` to funnel the output into the file 'data/candy_data.csv'. *A note for PC users:* you may need to use `wget` instead of `curl`.
+Note that the code above does 3 things: 1) it creates a new directory within "halloween" called "data" using `mkdir`, 2) it uses `curl` to read the R script from this repo, 3) it uses `>` to funnel the output into a local file on your computer called 'download_data.R'. *A note for PC users:* you may need to use `wget` instead of `curl`.

+Next, open up the `download_data.R` script in your R project, and run its contents.
+Check to make sure there's a file called `candy_data.RData` in your `data/` directory!

 #### Add the `plot_candy` function to the `halloween/R` directory
 The function that we will add to this R package, `plot_candy`, will take in a data frame, the number of top candies to plot, and the names of the columns specifying the candy name and ranking, and will produce a barplot from `ggplot` with the top ranked candies.
 The function is *already written* and can be found in the `R_package` directory of this repo!
 While still in the "halloween" directory in your terminal, run the following code to download the code into a .R file: